Signature trail Höga Kusten

 Discover the Signature trail Höga Kusten

-During a hike through the world heritage site the High Coast, you encounter a unique variety of nature experiences.
-Archipelago, magical forests, raised shingle beaches, swimming coves and rock crevices all feature along the hike.
-The first three days are relatively long in a partly hilly landscape, so back extra snacks!
-The middle part of the trail is dominated by the area around Skuleberget and Skuleskogen National Park.
-The section through the national park is one of the highlights of the hike.
-In addition to dark woodland lakes, wide views, rippling streams and deep ravines, there is also the spectacular rock crevice Slåtterdalsskrevan.
+On a hike through the World Heritage Site of the High Coast you are met by an outstanding variety of nature experiences.
+Archipelago, enchanted forests, boulder fields, bathing coves and rock crevices follow one after another.
+The middle section of the trail is dominated by the area around Skuleberget and Skuleskogen National Park.
+The stretch through the national park is one of the highlights of the hike.
+Here, alongside dark tarns, sweeping views, babbling brooks and deep ravines, you will find the spectacular Slåttdalen Crevice.

 See and do along the trail

-Day four, when the hike ends at Skuleberget, is a short section, so there is time to experience the area.
-For example, there is exciting climbing with Via Ferrata.
+Day five, when the hike ends at Skuleberget, is a short stretch so there is time to explore the area.
+For example, there is exciting climbing with the Skuleberget Via Ferrata (opens in new tab).

 Don’t miss